Do not pay more transfer fees, stamp duty and taxes than necessary

 A real estate lease registration fee is charged at the rate of 1 % of the total rental throughout the whole lease term and collected by the land office at the time of registration.
 Also a stamp duty is collected at a rate of 0.1% of the total rental throughout the lease term.

 Unless you are buying from a developer in a licensed housing or condominium development there is no fixed rule for who pays which part of the land office transfer fees and taxes.
 It is part of the overall price negotiation to come up with an appropriate formula for sharing these costs and it can vary from purchaser pays all to seller pays all.
 It's most important that you have resolved this in the sale and purchase agreement so the seller doesn't try to force in this provision a week before the transfer or you must work out such details when you arrive at the land office.
-It should clearly exclude the seller's personal withholding tax, because of the wording in the contract it has happened that the buyer was forced to pay the seller's personal income withholding tax, as this is part of the taxes to be paid at the land office when transferring land.
+It should exclude the seller's personal withholding tax, because of the wording in the contract it has happened that the buyer was forced to pay the seller's personal income withholding tax, as this is part of the official conveyancing costs to be paid at the land office when transferring property.

 |Specific Business Tax||: the seller's duty|